gnugat/gnugat.github.io/_sculpin/source/_posts/2018-06-15-short-identifier.md

 In the later case, an ID needs to be artificially crafted.

-Two of the popular strategies is to use either an auto incremental one or a universally unique one, however when it comes to share publicly them, both strategies present some drawbacks
+Two of the popular strategies is to use either an auto incremental one or a universally unique one, however when it comes to share them publicly, both strategies present some drawbacks

 ## Auto Incremental IDs

-Resources are attributed with a strictly positive integer that represents their number of addition: the first resource would have ID 1, the next one would have ID 2, etc.
+Resources are given a serial number, starting from 1 and increased by 1 for every new entry added.

 This means that the ID of the last resource needs to be known in order to create a new one, so that's usually done by the database itself.